charissefoo/charissefoo.github.io/content/blog/teaching-blender.md

 ### The Idea

-I'd conduct **a series of introductory workshops using Blender** as the 3D software of choice.
+**A series of introductory workshops using Blender** as the 3D software of choice.

-Free and open source, amazingly powerful, with modelling and rendering (and a lot more) capabilities, popular with students, hobbyists, and artists (as opposed to architects), but not extremely user-friendly - Blender was a software I wanted to learn, too.
+Free and open source, with modelling and rendering (and a lot more) capabilities, popular with students, hobbyists, and artists,** Blender is amazingly powerful.
+It's also not very user-friendly**, and structured guidance would go a long way in increasing adoption.

 ### Process